 There are three multimedia studios with specialized software and equipment to help you create your videos, podcasts and multimedia projects.
-Assistance is also available by asking at the Information Resources Support Center.
+Assistance is also available by asking at The Help Center.
 The larger room has a presentation Smartboard so you can practice your presentations.
-You can sign out a key to these studios at the Information Resources Support Center.
+You can sign out a key to these studios at The Help Center.

 Many college assignments have students incorporating photos and film into class projects.
-You can find cameras and the supporting equipment available through the Information Resources Support Center.
+You can find cameras and the supporting equipment available through The Help Center.

 Faculty and staff will find assistance on software and other technology.
 Check out the calendar for more information.